IOM radio control yacht sail tuning

 - Main boom height This needs to be low as possible without hitting the water.
 This is all about less sideways force in the breeze

-- Jib boom height Again this needs to be low as possible without hitting the water A boat will nosedive twice as quickly when the goose winged jib hits the water
+- Jib boom height Again this needs to be low as possible without hitting the water A boat will nosedive twice as quickly when the goose winged jib hits the water.
+We have found that when the jib is set as close to the deck as possible the wind is channeled through the slot more with small increase of boatspeed because of the shape of the bow and forward deck

 - Counter weight 15 gram is best for A rig and 20 gram for B rig .Usually best if when the boat is held tipped on its side that the end of the boom stays level.
 Also if the weight is higher it seems to be more responsive and helps with getting the jib boom out sooner